Hesbadami/Indeedapplier/README.md

 ## Setup

-* First of all, you need to have `chromedriver` in your path. you can get it from [here](https://chromedriver.chromium.org/downloads).
+* First of all, you need to have  the `chromedriver` executable in your path. you can get it from [here](https://chromedriver.chromium.org/downloads).

 * Then do ``` pip install selenium ``` to install the selenium package.